jdougan/siren/README.md

 #### Commentary
 > The _value_ and _properties_ attributes need clarification of the type of their values.
 They are listed here as **jdata**, but could conceiveably be interpreted as **opaque-data**

-> The elements values for the attributes _action_ and _fields_ have uniquness requirements with regards to _name_.
+> The elements values for the collection attributes _action_ and _fields_ have uniquness requirements with regards to _name_.
 Is this core, tentative or incidental?
-If it is core would modelling using using a **dict** make sense?
+If it is core would modelling using using a **dict** of (_name_, value)make sense?
 > Should the collection attributes be modelled as annotated relations?
 It might help in dealing with uniqueness requirements.
 OTOH, If we think of the _actions_ and _fields_ as subcomponent relations, where the children are never shared, we don't have to manage the _name_ uniqueness in a global sense.

 > The _links_ relation may be best modelled as the same.
-The _entities_ are a bit harder though , as they are already either full **Entity** or attenuated shadows of the same.
+The subentities in _entities_ are a bit harder though , as they are already either full **Entity** or attenuated shadows of the same.

+> An odd observation: all the entity collection name are plural, except _class_.